in-toto/in-toto/README.md

 of the execution of that command.
 These, and other relevant details pertaining to the step are stored in a link file, which is signed using the functionary's key.
 If materials are not passed to the command, the link file generated just doesn't record them.
+Similarly, if the execution of a command via `in-toto-run` doesn't result in any products, they're not recorded in the link file.

 See [this simple usage example from the demo application for more details](https://github.com/in-toto/demo).